Divine-Journey-2/Divine-Journey-2/changelog/Divine Journey 2.14.0.md

 - LightningCraft Ichor can now also be made in the Lightningcraft Infusion Multiblock.
 - Rainbow Tablets can now also be made slightly cheaper once the player has access to Plasma Cores.
 - Added an Alumite Singularity, which is now required for the Tinkers' Singularity.

-Balance changes:
-- VanillaFix Toasts no longer appear on the top right side of the screen, instead they are just logged.
-- Chisels and Bits works correctly now, and its Chisels are unbreakable.
 - Slightly more Aechor Plants spawn in the Aether.
-- Removed Mithril Ore and related recipes to avoid confusion.
-Mithril Ore wasn't obtainable anyway.
 - Solar Panels V-VIII and Photovoltaic Cells III-VI are now cheaper and available much earlier.
 Instead of unlocking them through Ch11-23, they are now unlocked in through Ch11-13.
 - All Building Gadgets now used 1/10th of the power per click.
 - The Superheating Element now produces 10x more heat for more Boiler Steam production.